mismai-li/n8n-youtube-to-shorts-workflow/README.md

 ## Important Notes

-*   **API Keys:** Never commit your actual API keys or sensitive credentials directly into the workflow JSON or your repository.
-Use n8n's credential manager.
 *   **Costs:** Be mindful of potential costs associated with your chosen video processing service, the YouTube Data API (beyond free quotas), and your LLM provider.
 *   **Testing:** **Strongly recommended:** Initially set the `privacyStatus` in the `setupMetaData` node to `private` for testing purposes before using `publishAt` for scheduled public/unlisted shorts.
 *   **Error Handling:** This template has basic checks but can be enhanced with more robust error handling using n8n's built-in features.